simbo1905/root-objects/README.md

 The major difference is that we have one more database table than we have UML entities.
 The alien in the room is `delivery_lineitem` which is a join table between `delivery` and `lineitem` which records that a line item has been put into a delivery.
+Note that in the relational world we don't really need `contract_id` on the join table; it needs only two column which would have been the primary key.
+The reason that the table has the `contract_id` is so that JPA can "see" the join entities as part of the `contract` root object to load them when ever we load the `contract`.
+Another compromise is that if you run the code it creates the join table with a seperate primary key column.
+Why?
+Because JPA put put a fight when I tried to create any type of compound primary key out of existing fields and if fight JPA you loose (your mind).

-Why is it an alien?
+Why is the join entity an alien?
 Because in our example it wasn't in the UML model as wasn't discovered in the elaboration of the domain model with the users.
 If it was a "real thing" the users would have given it a name and talked about it having tangible attributes such that it would be in the UML model.
 So it's only an technical artifact of the relational model.

 How do we handle this?
 We make the `contract` the responsible class and